artela-network/artela-docs/docs/develop/reference/aspect-lib/aspect-structure/index.md

 npm install @artela/aspect-libs
 ```

-Within the assembly directory of your project, create your aspect files with a .ts extension.
+Within the `./assembly` directory of your project, create your aspect files with a `.ts` extension.
-For example, create a HelloWorld.ts file:
+For example, create a `HelloWorld.ts` file:

 ```typescript
 import {